myekigaijuffler/myekigai_flutter_dev/readme.md

 - Implement error handling and validation where necessary.
 - Include comments and documentation to explain the code.
 - Create a `README.md` file with instructions on how to run the app and any additional notes.
-- Submit your completed project by [Specify Deadline].
+- Submit your completed project in 3 days.